How do I start dividend investing in New Zealand?

 Choose Your First Stocks

 For beginners, start with large, stable companies that have a long history of paying dividends.
-Here are some excellent beginner-friendly options:
+Here are some larger companies with longer dividend histories:

 Banking Sector